New multiphysics simulation capability improves permafrost thermal hydrology projections.

 Oak Ridge National Laboratory

-This work was supported by the Next-Generation Ecosystem Experiments (NGEE-Arctic) project.
-NGEE-Arctic is funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, Terrestrial Ecosystem Science program.
+This work was supported by the Next-Generation Ecosystem Experiments (NGEE)–Arctic project.
+NGEE-Arctic is supported by the Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER